hamidzr/teacher-dashboard/README.md

 ## TODO

-### Client Side
-- fix page titles
+- [ ] fix page titles
-- update lists on addition and deletion changes
+- [x] update lists on addition and deletion changes
-- error handling for store actions
+- [ ] error handling for store actions

-### Server Side
-- models for persisting robot, owner, user relations
-- endpoints
+- [x] endpoints
+- [ ] batch adding of users
+- [ ] easier association of user groups to robots

 ## Installation
 Modules necessary for running and building the app won't be installed in production environment.